Bilayer Lead Aprons for Radiation Protection

 Check out our press room to stay updated on the latest advancements in bilayer lead technology.

 At StemRad, we offer much more than radiation protection; we enhance the working experience for medical professionals.
 The MD exoskeleton is engineered for maximum comfort and precision.
 By eliminating up to 100% of the lead weight from the user’s body, we ensure that medical teams can easily and accurately focus on their critical tasks.

 Discover the StemRad MD Exoskeletal System

 Learn more about how the StemRad MD Exoskeletal System is setting new standards in radiation protection, blending cutting-edge technology with ergonomic design for the ultimate safety and comfort.

 Does wearing lead protect from radiation?

-How thick should the lead be to protect from radiation?
+How thick should lead be for effective radiation protection?

 The efficacy of lead as a shield against X-rays increases with its thickness.
 In standard fluoroscopy procedures, a lead thickness of approximately 0.25 mm is generally sufficient to halve the radiation exposure.
 At StemRad, we go beyond the basics, offering enhanced protection with our bilayer technology.